7etetic/xenial-openvpn-client/README.md

-# The playbook for OpenVPN Client installation on Ubuntu 16.04 LTS (Xenial Xerus)
+# The role for OpenVPN Client installation on Ubuntu 16.04 LTS (Xenial Xerus)

 ### Install and configure OpenVPN Client on Ubuntu 16.04 LTS according to presets.